 Fix 1: Ensure the Internet Connection Is Stable

-The location-sharing feature relies heavily on strong and stable internet connection.
+The location-sharing feature relies heavily on b and stable internet connection.
 While GPS chip receives information, in order to let Google's servers know where you are, you need a data channel.